-The Texas Historical Commission has made minor revisions to the Rules of Practice and Procedure for the Antiquities Code of Texas, which govern project review and issuance of permits under the Antiquities Code.
+The Texas Historical Commission is currently considering revisions to the Rules of Practice and Procedure for the Antiquities Code of Texas, which govern project review and issuance of permits under the Antiquities Code.
 We encourage archeologists, architects, and state and local governments to review the review the current Chapter 26 rules.
 The amendments clarify the commission's role in evaluating unverified cemeteries, curation of artifacts, and review of work to historic buildings and structures.
 They also clarify the notification requirements and review procedures for political subdivisions of the state, such as cities, counties, and school districts.
 Detailed description of the changes was included in the August 18, 2017 issue of the Texas Register, available at the link below.
 Questions regarding the changes may be sent to Elizabeth Brummett.
 Please see the link below for further explanation.

 Updated Forms for Historic Buildings and Structures Permits

 The forms for Historic Buildings and Structures Permits have a new look and updated content.
 Please visit our Forms page for the new permit application form, permit application instructions, and completion report form.
 Contact Elizabeth Brummett with any questions regarding these forms.